 The exact limitations on the evidence of origin are implementation dependent.
-In most of the implementations, the card manager performs an immediate verification of the origin of the package using an electronic signature mechanism, and no evidence is kept on the card for future verifications.
+In most of the implementations, the card manager performs an immediate verification of the origin of the package using an electronic signature mechanism, and no evidence is kept on the card "or future ve"ifications.

-FDP IFC.2/CM Complete information flow control
+FDP_IFC.2/CM Complete information flow control